Complete the form below to see if you qualify for a Oxbryta Lawsuit

-Oxbryta (voxelotor) was supposed to be a breakthrough drug for treating haemolytic anemia in people with sickle cell disease (SCD).
-But, in September 2024, the drug was voluntarily recalled from the U.S. and international markets.
-During post-clinical trials, it was revealed that Oxbryta posed a number of serious health threats, including an increased risk of vaso-occlusive crisis, organ damage, and death.
+People are filing Oxbryta lawsuits after experiencing vaso-occlusive crisis (VOCs) and injuries associated with this condition.
+Oxbryta (voxelotor) is a pharmaceutical drug that was intended to treat hemolytic anemia caused by sickle cell disease (SCD).
+But, in September 2024, the drug was voluntarily withdrawn from the U.S. and international markets.
+During postmarketing clinical trials, it was revealed that Oxbryta presented an increased risk of vaso-occlusive crisis and death.
 Some people who took Oxbryta to treat their SCD experienced these severe side effects.
 As more information about the dangers of Oxbryta emerges, injured patients and their families are filing lawsuits against Pfizer, the drug’s manufacturer.
 If you have experienced severe side effects after taking Oxbryta, our firm is ready to answer your questions.

 Oxbryta Lawsuit Overview

 People who experienced severe side effects and injuries after taking Oxbryta (Voxelotor) are starting to file lawsuits against Pfizer.
-These lawsuits allege the drug manufacturer failed to properly warn sickle cell anemia patients about the dangers of taking the drug.
+These lawsuits allege the drug manufacturer failed to properly warn patients with sickle cell disease about the dangers of taking the drug.
 Instead of Oxbryta helping them fight the anemia associated with sickle cell disease (SCD), many people faced severe side effects such as:

 - Stroke